 Projects on school grounds or involving school property must deliver benefits to the broader community.

 The following items are considered to be ineligible for funding:

-- projects that seek funding to stage events, exhibit a display or for filming;
+funding to stage events, exhibit a display or for filming

-- projects that involve the development of private or commercial ventures including licensed areas of registered clubs
+funding for the development of private or commercial ventures

-This grant program is administered by the Department of Industry, Innovation and Science (on behalf of the Department of Infrastructure Regional Development and Cities).
+This grant program is administered by the Department of Industry, Innovation and Science (on behalf of the Department of Infrastructure, Transport, Cities and Regional Development).
 The departmental guidelines can be found here.